 There is a “Museum Pass” which only covers museums and the “Paris Pass” which covers museums, transportation, and some other stuff.
 I’ll say up front I think the Paris Pass is overpriced for what you get.
 For us, buying separate Museum Passes (2, 4 or 6 days) and a weekly Navigo card made more sense financially and for flexibility.

 Paris Pass: The pass only covers transportation for the number of days you buy it for to cover attractions.
-Currently, 6 days would cost 239 euro (and this price goes up every year, so check via the link).
-The least expensive one is 2 days for 135 euro (which means only 2 days of transport coverage too).
-The other stuff the Paris Pass covers (which aren’t included with the regular Museum Pass below) just isn’t worth it to me.
+The price goes up every year, so check current costs.
+The least expensive pass is 2 days (which means only 2 days of transport coverage too).
+The other stuff the Paris Pass covers (which isn’t included with the regular Museum Pass below) just isn’t worth it to me.

-The cost goes down, the more days you buy (2 days=24 euro/day vs 6 days=12.33 euro/day).
+The cost goes down, the more days you buy.
 We bought the 6-day pass and it paid for itself, seeing on average 2 museums per day, plus we got to skip a lot of lines.